sroccoli1/homeinventoryweb/README.md

 # homeinventoryweb
 ## Managing your cardboard boxes for your next move !
-### Inventory your staff, evaluate how much it weights, so contracting with a moving company becomes easy!<br>homeinventoryweb is a self-learning web development project developed by sroccoli1.<br>The digital twin of your staff!
+### Inventory your stuff, evaluate how much it weights, so contracting with a moving company becomes easy!<br>homeinventoryweb is a self-learning web development project developed by sroccoli1.<br>The digital twin of your stuff!
 #### [HomeInventoryWeb GUI concept (slideshow)](https://docs.google.com/presentation/d/1Q-WU6EXmCz8f2J5X9AstjjvyCnf4XlexK0z0Xx5O2q4/edit?usp=sharing)

 ## Content